All data imported to and exported from Storage has to be in the CSV format.

 Note: The rows are exported in random order and there is no way to specify ordering of rows in the exported file.

-The easiest way to import the CSV file exported from KBC into Microsoft Excel is by starting Excel and opening a blank workbook.
+The easiest way to import the CSV file exported from Keboola Connection into Microsoft Excel is by starting Excel and opening a blank workbook.
 Then use the Data – From Text function and select the exported file:

 An import wizard will start.
-On its first screen, make sure you have selected the delimited file and Unicode UTF-8 encoding:
+On its first screen, select the delimited file and Unicode UTF-8 encoding:

 On the next screen, make sure that only the comma delimiter is selected:

 However, using this method, Excel is not able to import new lines contained in table cells.
-If you need that, you have to use a more complicated approach.
+If you need to do that, you have to use a more complicated approach.